For Applicants | Find a USG-Supported Partner|

 NASA's Earth Science Division aims to advance knowledge of Earth as a system to meet the challenges of environmental change and to improve life on our planet.
 NASA is interested most in establishing collaborations that maximize the benefit of Earth observations in the noted focus areas and geographic regions.

-NASA Earth Science Division Applied Sciences Program (visit the website), NASA Applied Sciences, 2014 Annual Report (visit the website)
+NASA Earth Science Division Applied Sciences Program (visit the website),

 The NASA Applied Sciences Program collaborates with public and private partner organizations to apply data from NASA's environmental satellites and scientific findings in their decision-making activities and services, helping to improve the quality of life and strengthen the economy.
 Eligible U.S. Government research partners working in NASA’s Applied Sciences Program will be focused on capacity building, water resources, disasters, health and air quality, ecological forecasting, and applied research themes of the NASA-USAID collaborative SERVIR program.